-At Dalton, we use our LC-MS-based to one-shot multi-omics platform to profile proteins, lipids, electrolytes, metabolites, drugs, environmental chemicals, and other molecules.
+At Dalton, we use our LC-MS-based to one-shot multi-omics platform to profile proteins, lipids, electrolytes, metabolites, drugs, and environmental chemicals.

 How we are different